thi-ng/blog/2016/20160502-hiperf-clojurescript.md

 create the polygon segments.
 Btw.
 Sjö = Seven in Islandic

-[thi.ng/geom](https://thi.ng/geom) is the most mature of the thi.ng projects and has had basic WebGL support for over 2 years, however only recently I’ve managed to invest more time in extending and updating its API to provide an unified solution for both desktop OpenGL & WebGL in the browser.
+[thi.ng/geom](https://thi.ng/geom) is the most mature of the thi.ng projects and has had basic WebGL support for over 2 years, however only recently I've managed to invest more time in extending and updating its API to provide an unified solution for both desktop OpenGL & WebGL in the browser.
 Some of the latest additions include: